ICE-Score: Instructing Large Language Models to Evaluate Code: Discussion

-\paragraph{LLM-based Evaluation Beyond Code Generation} Recent studies have shown that large language models (LLMs) such as GPT-3.5 can achieve state-of-the-art performance in evaluating the functional correctness and usefulness of generated source code.
-However, the question remains as to whether LLMs can be utilized to evaluate downstream tasks related to source code beyond code generation. \cite{allamanis2018survey} have identified several downstream applications such as code translation, commit message generation, and code summarization.
+\paragraph{Human-aligned Evaluation Beyond Code Generation} While our study has shown that LLMs can achieve state-of-the-art performance in evaluating the functional correctness and usefulness of generated source code, the question remains as to whether LLMs can be utilized to evaluate code intelligence tasks beyond code generation. \citet{allamanis2018survey} have identified several downstream applications such as code translation, commit message generation, and code summarization.
 While some studies have investigated the human evaluation of these tasks, none of them have released the annotation data or fully described the human evaluation criteria.
-This presents a challenge for extending the LLM-based evaluation framework to these tasks, although we believe it has great potential.
-For example, \cite{hu2022correlating} proposed a human evaluation metric for code documentation generation quality, which is specifically designed for code comment generation and commit message generation.
+This presents a challenge for analyzing if \texttt{ICE-Score} can be adapted to these tasks.
+For example, \citet{hu2022correlating} proposed a human evaluation metric for code documentation generation quality, which is specifically designed for code comment generation and commit message generation.
 Their metric includes three aspects: \textit{Language-related}, \textit{Content-related}, and \textit{Effectiveness-related}, with detailed task descriptions and explanations of assigned scores.
 We propose that the information provided in their metric can be used to create prompts for LLM-based evaluation and enable human-aligned evaluation of code documentation generation.